axgkl/pds/README.md

 - Deindent and write string `$M1` into a file p1.py
 - Open it in vi
-- Wait until '' is shown on the screen:
+- Wait until 'foo' is shown on the screen:

 ```
-open p1.py "$M1" 
+open p1.py "$M1" foo
 ```

 Typing and assertions: For improved fun and since we can we use some symbols for function names: